 Under Alternative D, gathers would be conducted to remove enough wild horses to achieve the upper range of the AML (390 in the HMA).
-Design features, monitoring, and compliance would be applied the same as Alternative B. This alternative would be similar to Alternative B with respect to data gathering; however, it is different in that the components of this alternative include:
+Design features, monitoring, and compliance would be applied the same as Alternative B. This alternative would be similar to Alternative B with respect to data gathering except for the use of GPS collars or tail tags; however, it is different in that the components of this alternative include:

-- Implementation of a comprehensive PZP fertility control program in the HMA, including initial treatment of mares with PZP-22 via capture and release followed by darting with the PZP vaccine (ZonaStat-H) for booster treatments and initial treatments of mares not captured and treated in the 2022 gather.
+• Implementation of a comprehensive PZP fertility control program in the HMA, including initial treatment of mares with PZP-22 via capture and release followed by darting with the PZP vaccine (ZonaStat-H) for booster treatments and initial treatments of mares not captured and treated in the 2022 gather.
 This alternative may require the use of methods to desensitize the horses to human presence after the initial gather so that personnel involved in darting are able to approach more closely to wild horses to increase darting success.
-This may include a human presence at water sources and the use of bait stations. - Prioritization of safety and welfare at the roundup, removal/release decisions based on genetic viability, preserving family structure/bonds, maintaining herd/age/gender structure and post-roundup procedures, adoptability, and on-range darting. - A reduction in planned removals to achieve the high end of the AML range of 390 because a comprehensive and consistent fertility control program would prevent the dramatic population increases that the low-to-high AML range was implemented to accommodate.
+This may include a human presence at water sources and the use of bait stations.

+- BLM may administer PZP prior to achieving AML if gather success, holding capacity limitations, population growth rates, other national gather priorities, or other circumstances prevent the BLM from achieving AML during the initial gather operations. - Prioritization of safety and welfare at the roundup, removal/release decisions based on genetic viability, preserving family structure/bonds, maintaining herd/age/gender structure and post-roundup procedures, adoptability, and on-range darting. - A reduction in planned removals to achieve the high end of the AML range of 390 because a comprehensive and consistent fertility control program would prevent the dramatic population increases that the low-to-high AML range was implemented to accommodate.